fabianmarinog/better-documentation/README.md

-# better-documentation
+# Better documentation
-How to organise and write better documentation
+How to organise and write better documentation.

 This is the result of an investigation I was part of in my team and I came up with this mind map to take note of how the documentation can be improved.
 Enjoy!